ivanursul/ivanursul/_posts/2018-03-15-kafka-consumer-memory-consumption.markdown

 ### <a href="#results" name="results"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Results

 I was suprised, but the memory consumption remained the same for 1,200,500 and 1000 events/second. **topic1**, which had 1 partition, consumed around 290 MB, while **topic2** with **1000** partitions consumed around 310 MB.

+Would you like to know how the things are in a cluster?
+How do you think it will behave?
+Type in the comments.